 I would recommend this particular trail for those who are looking at doing an extended hike in one go rather than multiple shorter section hikes or day trips.

 The Great Western Loop Trail starts off by going through Arizona into New Mexico then up towards Colorado before moving into central so expect to spend 18 months 24 month time period completing all sections.

 If that intimidates you though you can also break down sectional parts depending on how much people have free time during the year when available

 The North Country Trail is the longest in National Trails System, stretching for a total of 4600 miles.
 Just shy of twice the length of the Appalachian Trail, the North Country Trail is best hiked east to west, from New York to North Dakota.

-The NCT covers four states on its journey, from North Dakota all the way up until Vermont.
-The NCT passes through more than 160 federal, state and local public lands, including: 10 National Forests, four areas of the National Park Service, and over 100 state parks, forests and game areas.
+The NCT covers four states on its journey, from North Dakota all the way up to Vermont.
+The NCT passes through more than 160 federal, state, and local public lands, including 10 National Forests, four areas of the National Park Service, and over 100 state parks, forests, and game areas.

 Highlights include walking along the shores of the Great Lakes and across the vast rolling grasslands of North Dakota.

-If you are looking at being all in to thru hike that will take about eight to ten months of hiking through seven states, 10 national forests and 150 public land areas to complete successfully.
+If you are looking at being all-in to perform a thru-hike that will take about eight to ten months of hiking through seven states, 10 national forests, and 150 public land areas to complete successfully.

 Pacific Northwest National Scenic Trail